GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1.2/Updates to version 1.2.md

 ## Adding Welsh data

-The data that was added for Wales is indicated in the data sources v1.2 document.
-As with the existing English data used in the tool, the data includes:
+The data that was added for Wales is indicated in the [data sources v1.2](https://github.com/GreaterManchesterODA/Digital-Exclusion-Risk-Index/blob/main/Version%201.2/Data%20sources_v1.2.csv) document.
+As with the existing English data used in the tool, the Welsh data includes:
 * Proportion of population aged 65+ (ONS Mid-year population estimates)
 * Proportion of population aged 75+ (ONS Mid-year population estimates)
 * Proportion of over 65 residents on guaranteed Pension Credit (DWP benefit claimants)